-Al Qasimi Foundation Film Grants provide modest start-up funding (25,000 AED) to create short films (documentaries are given priority) on topics relevant to the United Arab Emirates and broader Gulf region.
-One grant is awarded annually each year through a competitive application process.
+Al Qasimi Foundation Film Grants provide modest start-up funding (25,000 AED) to create short films on topics relevant to the United Arab Emirates and the broader Gulf region.
+Documentaries are prioritized, and up to two (2) grants are awarded annually through a competitive application process.
 Films produced through the Al Qasimi Foundation Film Grants are screened at Ras Al Khaimah Fine Arts Festival the following year.

 - Increase the number of short films and documentaries on topics relevant to the United Arab Emirates and Gulf region;

 - Present a wider range of stories about Ras Al Khaimah and the United Arab Emirates; and